khannasarthak/khannasarthak.github.io/projects.md

 ---
 * [**Theater Management system**](https://github.com/khannasarthak/DMProject){:target="_blank"}, 2017

-*A project with the functionality of managing a multiplex with multiple screens.*
+*A project to manage movie screenings, performances, bookings and customer data for a multiplex.*

    * Built the web application from scratch using python flask and MySQL.
    * The database had a relational model with queries handling tasks like insertions, updates, deletions.
 Triggers and indexes were also used.